-The Company has a lead compound, CC-31244, for its Hepatitis C program, which was created at the Company's labs in Bothell, Washington, and not part of the acquisition from RFS Pharma.
+The Company has a lead compound, CC-31244, for its Hepatitis C program, which was created at the Company's labs in Bothell, Washington, and was not part of the acquisition from RFS Pharma.
 In 2016, the Company initiated and completed a Phase 1A trial with compound CC-31244 and began a Phase 1B trial with CC-31244 that was completed in 2017.

-In 2018, the Company began a Phase 2A clinical trial with CC-31244 and recently released interim results in January 2019.
+In 2018, the Company began a Phase 2A clinical trial with CC-31244 and released interim results in January 2019.
 In late 2018, the Company concluded that given the success of CC-31244 in clinical trials, the Hepatitis C program would move forward solely with CC-31244 without any of the compounds acquired from RFS Pharma.
 As part of this decision, the Company abandoned all remaining in process research and development intangible assets recognized by the Company and thereafter, terminated its license with Emory University on December 6, 2018.
 This resulted in a \$53,905,000 impairment in the fourth quarter of 2018.
-At June 30, 2019 and December 31, 2018, there was no in-process research and development on the Company's condensed consolidated balance sheets.
+At September 30, 2019 and December 31, 2018, there was no in-process research and development on the Company's condensed consolidated balance sheets.

-At June 30, 2019 and December 31, 2018, the Company had goodwill of \$65,195,000 included on the Company's condensed consolidated balance sheets.
+At September 30, 2019 and December 31, 2018, the Company had goodwill of \$65,195,000 respectively included on the Company's condensed consolidated balance sheets.
+The Company has experienced a decrease in the stock price that has resulted in a possible goodwill impairment indicator.
+Since the Company stock has a history of volatility and low trading volume management will continue to monitor the goodwill for impairment and perform procedures on November 30, 2019.